notofonts/noto-docs/src/miniarticles/NotoSansBrahmi.md

 # Noto Sans Brahmi

-Noto Sans Brahmi is a unmodulated (“sans serif”) design for texts in the historical Indic _Brahmi_ script.
+Noto Sans Brahmi is an unmodulated (“sans serif”) design for texts in the historical Indic _Brahmi_ script.

 Noto Sans Brahmi contains 257 glyphs, 5 OpenType features, and supports 117 characters from the Unicode block Brahmi.